itesla/ipsl/README.md

 OpenIPSL is currently developed and maintained by Prof. [Luigi Vanfretti's](https://github.com/lvanfretti) research group [ALSETLab](https://github.com/ALSETLab) at [Rensselaer Polytechnic Institute](http://rpi.edu), Troy, NY, collaborators and friends, such as [Dietmar Winkler](https://github.com/dietmarw) and [FOSSEE](https://om.fossee.in/fellowship2018) (contributions are welcome!).

 ## Scope
-The purposes of OpenIPSL are to be used for research and education (therefore frequent release times may be available), with maximum compatibility with [OpenModelica](http://openmodelica.org/) (to provide a free/libre and cost-free alternative for power system dynamic simulation), to provide as many as possible typical "test networks" for use in research and teaching, and to be developed in such way that the library can efficiently be used for power system simulation within Modelica-based workflows (i.e. helping to give reference power system models for development and testing of Modelica back-end compilers) when faced with power system simulation challenges.
+The purposes of OpenIPSL are to be used for research and education (therefore frequent release times may be available), with maximum compatibility with [OpenModelica](http://openmodelica.org/) (to provide a free/libre and cost-free alternative for power system dynamic simulation), to provide as many as possible typical "test networks" for use in research and teaching, and to be developed in such way that the library can efficiently be used for power system simulation within Modelica-based workflows (i.e., helping to give reference power system models for development and testing of Modelica back-end compilers) when faced with power system simulation challenges.

 ## Documentation:
 Please follow this link to our [**documentation**](http://openipsl.readthedocs.io/).